Facebook puts ads on pages illegally selling animal parts | New Country 923

-WASHINGTON (AP) — Facebook is displaying advertisements for well-known American corporations on group pages operated by overseas wildlife traffickers illegally selling the body parts of threatened animals, including elephant ivory, rhino horn and tiger teeth.
+WASHINGTON (AP) — Facebook is displaying advertisements for well-known American corporations along with content from group pages operated by overseas wildlife traffickers illegally selling the body parts of threatened animals, including elephant ivory, rhino horn and tiger teeth.

 In a secret complaint filed with the Securities and Exchange Commission, wildlife preservation advocates allege that Facebook’s failure to stop illicit traders using its service for illegal activity violates the social network’s responsibilities as a publicly traded company.

+In a statement Tuesday, Facebook said its community standards forbid the sale of wildlife, endangered species or their parts.
+The company said it removes groups engaging in illegal conduct when it’s identified.

-Facebook didn’t respond to requests for comment.
-Its CEO, Mark Zuckerberg, was expected to testify on Capitol Hill on Tuesday about other issues.
+Facebook CEO Mark Zuckerberg testified Tuesday on Capitol Hill about other issues.

 The complaint, a copy of which was provided to The Associated Press, was initially filed in August on behalf of an undercover informant represented by the National Whistleblower Center, a non-profit legal advocacy group.
 The identity of the informant, who recorded video of face-to-face meetings with wildlife traffickers set up over Facebook, has been kept confidential out of safety concerns.